 Taking preventative measures can help mitigate your home’s flood risk, including:

-Depending on whether your home is near a forest or fields or not, you may wish to consider taking a few steps to fireproof your home against the ravages of a forest fire or wildfire.
+Depending on where your home is located, you may wish to consider taking a few steps to fireproof your home against the ravages of a forest fire or wildfire.

 According to Natural Resources Canada,the length of the typical fire season is expected to become longer in almost every region of the country.
 That does not bode well for Canada – a nation rich in forests and prairie plains that are like tinderboxes waiting to ignite in dry conditions.
-Moreover, a 2017 study by the National Aeronautics and Space Administration in the U.S. states lightning is the driver of large fires in North American Boreal forests.

 Here are a few things homeowners can do to safeguard their homes from a wildfire: